What is Boosters?

-This account is funded by the Tamalpais Union High School District and is the general athletic account that fund up to 44 individual sports teams.
+This account is funded by the Tamalpais Union High School District (TUHSD) and is the general athletic account that funds 44 Tam sports teams.
 This account is used to pay for the mandatory and operational needs for all sports.
 Examples include: League dues, Officials, Uniforms, Equipment.

-This account provides funding for athletic program operational and development expenses not provided by the district.
-These funds are generated through Booster membership, and Booster fund raising.
-Funds from the Booster General Fund are distributed to the Athletic department in general and to specific teams upon request from Tam’s athletic director and individual team coaches and team parents.
-All requests must first go to Tam’s athletic director.
+This funding source provides for athletic program operational and development expenses not provided by the District.
+These funds are generated through Booster membership, and Booster fundraising.
+Funds from the Boosters Fund are distributed to the Athletic department in general and to specific teams upon request from Tam’s Athletic Director and individual team coaches and team parents.
+All requests must first go to Tam’s Athletic Director.

 ASB (Associated Student Body) Team Accounts:

 Individual ASB accounts are held in the Budget Office at Tamalpais High School.
-All funds are raised by students from a specific program (sports team, drama, mock trial, etc.) and are deposited into that program’s ASB account.
+All funds are raised by students from a specific team and are deposited into that program’s ASB account.
 Sports coaches must request these funds first from Tam’s Athletic Director.
 All requests are evaluated by the ASB (leadership) class and faculty advisor.

-For athletic teams, these accounts are intended to provide funds for “spirit wear”, personalized, non-returnable uniform additions (warm-ups with player names, etc.), end of year celebrations, non-district provided championship banners, etc. These accounts must be fully utilized by the end of each school year or may be “reclaimed” by TUHSD.
+For athletic teams, these accounts are intended to provide funds for climate and culture expenses.
+For example, spirit wear, personalized and/or non-returnable athletic wear (warm-ups or hoodies with player names), end of year celebrations, etc. These accounts must be fully utilized by the end of each school year or may be reclaimed by TUHSD.